mlswg/mls-protocol/draft-ietf-mls-protocol.md

     removed leaf (see {{update}}).
 In particular, the `credential` in the LeafNode MUST present a set of identifiers that is acceptable to the application for the removed participant.
+  * There MAY be one or more PreSharedKey proposals.
   * There MUST NOT be any other proposals.
 * External Commits MUST be signed by the new member.
 In particular, the signature on the enclosing MLSPlaintext MUST verify using the public key for